sergiokopplin/indigo/_posts/2021-12-06-learning-representations-of-life.md

 Building on the classical biology of genetics, Golden Era biologists investigated biological questions through a reductionist framework.
 The inductive bias guiding most experiments was that high-level biological phenomena -- heredity, differentiation, development, cell division -- could be explained by the action of a relatively small number of molecules.
-From this inductive bias, the gold standard for "mechanism" in the life sciences was defined as necessary and sufficient molecule that causes a biological phenomenon[^7].
+From this inductive bias, the gold standard for "mechanism" in the life sciences was defined as a molecule that is necessary and sufficient to cause a biological phenomenon[^7].

 Though molecular biology emerged from a model building past, the processes under investigation during the Golden Era were often too complex to model quantitatively with the tools of the day.
 While Pauling could build a useful, analog computer from first principles to interrogate structural hypotheses, most questions involving more than a single molecular species eluded this form of analytical attack.

 The search to discover how genes are turned on and off in a cell offers a compact example of this complexity.
-Following the revelation of DNA structure and the DNA basis of heredity, Fraçois Jacob and Jacques Monod formulated a hypothesis that the levels of enzymes in invididual cells were regulated by how much messenger RNA was produced from corresponding genes.
+Following the revelation of DNA structure and the DNA basis of heredity, Fraçois Jacob and Jacques Monod formulated a hypothesis that the levels of enzymes in individual cells were regulated by how much messenger RNA was produced from corresponding genes.
 Interrogating a hypothesis of this complexity was intractable through simple analog computers of the Pauling style.
 How would one even begin to ask which molecular species governed transcription, which DNA sequences conferred regulatory activity, and which products were produced in response to which stimuli using 1960's methods?